Faster broadband speeds fuel optimal online gaming.

-Each of the platforms operate similarly in that a monthly subscription provides instant access to a vast catalog of games.
+Each of the platforms operates similarly in that a monthly subscription provides instant access to a vast catalog of games.
 With Google, Microsoft and Sony all vying to be the Netflix of online gaming, you should review your network connection to be sure you enjoy a fast, smooth gaming experience.

 Streaming 4K quality games requires a tremendous amount of bandwidth to operate in high-def with low latency.
 A broadband connection of at least, upload and download, is recommended for operation.
 Keep in mind that is just a minimum recommendation — and that doesn’t factor in other devices using your connection.
 Some users have reported the graphics are not as sharp at lower speeds, and even those with 100 Mbps can experience noticeable input lag, though their graphics are better.

 That’s not to mention the other people in your home.
 If you want to stream a movie or make a video call in another room while someone is using the game system, you’ll need a connection big enough to handle it all.

 Users can also expect cloud-based games to drag on their Wi-Fi networks.
 And those with older routers may need an upgrade if they want optimal performance.
 In fact, Microsoft recommends users connect with a wired connection and “limit the use of other network-connected devices to get the best experience.”

 Game streaming services require a tremendous amount of bandwidth to ensure high-resolution gameplay with low latency.

 For most platforms, users will want at least 35 Mbps for 4K resolution and 5.1 surround sound.
 To get up to 1080p resolution, you’ll need at least 20 Mbps in addition to the usage from any other connected devices in the home.